 Brittle fracture failure must also be addressed if the component is subject to operation temperature lower than proof test temperatures.
 Minimum temperature values are provided for ASME / ANSI listed materials in some ASME codes i.e. ASME IID, ASME B31.3.
 If materials are unlisted documentation must be provided to identify the brittle fracture transition temperature.
 If documentation is not available impact testing or a low temperature proof test may be required.

-For materials other than ductile metals TSSA provides the following guidelines for minimum proof test pressure:
+TSSA provides the following guidelines for minimum proof test pressure: